nathanduker/Assignment2/README.md

 <!-- It is good practice to add an about or summary -->
 ## About

 This is a site styling project.
+Hosted on Glitch.io here: (https://proximal-plum-pie.glitch.me/)

 <!-- It is essential to describe how to set up your project -->